 In addition to the OWASP Top 10 recommendations, RedTeam Security penetration testers will attempt to bypass the authentication methods, which often leverage APIs and examine general API security misconfigurations and other known security vulnerabilities.

-RedTeam Security offers free retesting for all remediated vulnerabilities for our web application testing services and API penetration testing services.
-Our goal is to not only identify and exploit vulnerabilities but help ensure they are fixed as well.
+RedTeam Security offers free re-testing for up to six findings, within six months of project completion.
+Our goal is to identify and exploit vulnerabilities and help ensure they are fixed as well.

 Learn more about RedTeam Security's API Penetration Testing Methodology.